dariodepa/tiledesk-docs/apis/rest-api/canned-response.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Allows an account to list all the canned responses.
-Only works for Tiledesk v2 environment \(on-premises only\).
 {% endapi-method-description %}

 {% api-method-spec %}